aforren1/toon/docs/input2.md

     # ...
 ```

-The `read` method is fairly strict
+The `read` method is somewhat finicky (see below for example usage).

 ```python
 class Mouse(BaseDevice):